Reflections on BSDEs: A priori estimates

 To ease the notation and without loss of generality, we suppose that $\delta f_s = \delta f_s \mathbf{1}_{[0,T]}(s)$ and $\xi_s = \xi_{s \land T}$.
 By an application of the Gal'chouk--It\^o--Lenglart formula (see \cite[Theorem A.3 and Corollary A.2]{grigorova2017reflected} or \cite[Theorem 8.2]{gal1981optional}) on $(t,t^\prime]$, we find the (optional) semimartingale decomposition of $|\delta y|^2$ to be

 We decided here to write the integral bounds more clearly, as it is crucial whether one takes left-open or right-open intervals.
 Let us analyse the terms in the above decomposition one by one.
-First, note that the last term $\sum_{s \in [t,t^\prime)} (\delta y_{s+} - \delta y_s)^2$ is non-negative, and by expanding the third to last term, we find
+First, note that the last term $\sum_{s \in [t,t^\prime)} (\delta y_{s+} - \delta y_s)^2$ is non-negative, and by adding zero to the last term, we find